dubeg/dubeg-docs/content/Office/LanguageM.md

 excepting manipulating the query string.

 This has the down side of prompting the user after every change of a parameter's value.
-There's a toggle to disable this behavior, but it's probably not recommended (?).
+There's a toggle to disable this behavior, but it's probably not recommended.

 ```
 let